Reference

 After a split, each child exchange emits its own exchange:started.
 When aggregate consumes children, it emits exchange:completed for each child before continuing on the parent exchange.

-Retry operations
+Retry wrapper operations

 | Event | When it fires | Details |